ProjectNeura/LEADS/README.md

 LEADS is a lightweight embedded assisted driving system.
 It is designed to simplify the development of instrumentation, control, and analysis systems for racing cars.
-It is written in well-organized Python and C/C++ and has impressive performance.It is not only out-of-the-box but also fully customizable.
+It is written in well-organized Python and C/C++ and has impressive performance.
+It is not only out-of-the-box but also fully customizable.
 It provides multiple abstract layers that allow users to pull out the components and rearrange them into a new project.
 You can either configure the existing executable modules ([LEADS VeC](https://leads-docs.projectneura.org/en/latest/vec)) simply through a JSON file or write your own codes based on the framework as easily as building a LEGO.